__________________________________________________________________

 they are part of the secret things only known to God.

-from our genetic code and information in our souls:
+from our genetic code and information in our souls, inherited destinies, curses,

-identity.
-Assimilation does not change the identities of successive generations
+Assimilation does not change the identities of successive generations because

-because, in God’s view, the soul decides the identity (not the
+the soul decides the human identity (not the body).
+The soul has priority above

 Assimilation alters the physical genetic code in favour of the majority group

-curses borne in the souls of the former generation are what decide
+and curses borne in the souls of the former generation decide the identities of

-and also our view of Bible prophecy, for this enables us to identify people
+and also our view of Bible prophecy—for this view enables us to identify people

-way that God identifies them, not in outward
+the way God identifies them, not in outward appearances but by inward identity.

-their genetic code or their soul, but are identified by their new life in the
+their genetic code, or their soul, but are identified by their new life in the Spirit.

 That is why in Christ there is no difference between Jew and Gentile, male and